Your website is a visual representation of your company.

 You Haven’t Invested in Mobile-Friendly Design

-Let’s begin with talking about Google.
+Let’s begin by talking about Google.
 Google is the superpower that we all have to accommodate when promoting our brands in the digital world.
-If you want to be found, what Google says matters, and right now they’re talking a lot about mobile first indexing.
+If you want to be found, what Google says matters, and right now they’re talking a lot about mobile-first indexing.

 The user experience is another huge deal to Google, and mobile accessibility is a significant player in this.
 Mobile design is so important that 57% of users say that wouldn’t recommend a business with a poorly designed mobile site.